networknt/light-oauth2/docs/content/tutorials/enterprise.md

 http://localhost:6881/oauth2/code?response_type=code&client_id=f7d42348-c647-4efb-a52d-4c5787421e72&redirect_url=http://localhost:8080/authorization
 ```

-If this is the first time on this browser, you will have a popup window for user
+If this is the first time you hit this url on the browser, you will have a popup window for user
 credentials.
 Now let's use admin/123456 to login given you haven't reset the password
 yet for admin user.